parryc/thevoid/templates/leflan/language_azeri.md

 I also have a family. // Note that _də_ is following _mənim_, as it '_I_ also have a family', rather than 'I have a family _also_'.
 --ENDEX--

+## In order to

+There are two ways to express "in order to".
+We can see this using the example sentence "in order to be strong, you must do sports".

+① Using `üçün:for`, place the "in order to" clause in the first half of the sentence. <ex>_Gülcü olmaq üçün, sən idman etməlisən._ ⧸ In order to be strong, you must do sports.</ex>

+② Using [ki](#ki), place the "in order to" clause after _ki_ in the [Optative](#optative). <ex>_Sən idman etməlisən ki, güclü olasan._ ⧸ You must do sports, in order to be strong.</ex>

 # Adverbs

 Adverbs can often be formed by dropping the infinitive marker (`-mAQ`), adding `-A` and duplicating the word.
 For instance, `baxa-baxa:watchingly` (from `baxmaq:to watch`) or `gülə-gülə:laughingly` (from `gülmək:to laugh`).